aervxa/._./KDE_personal.md

 > the AUR is where everything that if not "official" by the Arch team goes, hence the name, "User" repository.
 Practicing caution when installing for the AUR is adviced.

 > ### I won't list the whole installations of each thing i used, but what i will do is list it, and what it does.
+> If i link a github repo, make sure to follow it's installation guide completely, otherwise the package itself would be enough for the functionality.

 ## Installing the AUR helper installer